 Studio D is a small-scale production–like a dance party for small children, who will have the chance to sing and dance alongside their favorite Disney characters.

 Overall, there’s a lot on the horizon for Walt Disney Studios Park and Disneyland Paris.
-In the near future, there’s a slew of seasonal events intended to tide guests over until the big things start debuting between 2021 and 2024.
+In the near future, there’s a slew of seasonal events intended to tide guests over until the big things start debuting between now and 2025.
 As noted above, (parts of) Avengers Campus will be first to debut, and that’s expected to be followed by the Frozen Land, and finally, a version of Star Wars: Galaxy’s Edge.
 It’ll be interesting to watch Disney’s resort complex in France continue to grow and evolve, and we’re excited about its future!

-Excited for the upcoming additions and seasonal events at Disneyland Paris in 2020?
+Excited for the upcoming additions and seasonal events at Disneyland Paris in the next few years?
 What are your thoughts on this huge Disneyland Paris expansion?
 Are you looking forward to visiting Disneyland Paris and Walt Disney Studios Park once this is finished, or would you rather stick to other Disney Parks?
 Anything with which you disagree in this post?
 Any questions?
 Hearing your feedback about your experiences is both interesting to us and helpful to other readers, so please share your thoughts or questions below in the comments!